teresa-le/Lululemon_Merchandising_Analysis/README.md

 ## Data Sources
-The source of the data is from Lululemon and Forage.
+The source of the data is Lululemon and Forage.

 ## 🛠 Skills